future-skill/future-skill.github.io/docs/create_an_exercise/Skeletons.md

     However, those keys will always be prefixed with two "_" to avoid clashes.

 These features use the `interact_session_state` and `interact_setting_state` to store the values, so make sure that you are not using those directly as well.

+`interact_session_state`
+: An object to store the session state of the challenge in interact mode to activate the resume interact after stopping interact mode, either manually or after a timeout.
+It can be filled by any type including string, array, dictionary, etc., and then you can access it as the same type.
+The default value is None at first and it will again be set to None if the user restarts the interact or if the challenge is marked as finished.
+The interact_session_state also will automatically be set to None if the user leaves the page or refreshes the browser tab.

+??? example "Set Sample Value to interact_session_state"
+    ``` py
+    self._context.interact_session_state = [(l,0), (1,1), (0,1), (-1,1)]
+    ```

+Note: Remember to check the value of interact_session_state in the init function of the challenge class to initial the challenge based on the previous session state stored before and resume the interact mode to that state.

+`interact_setting_state`
+: An object to store the seUing state like the user setting for the challenge in interact mode.
+It will be saved in the local storage of the users' browser, and it will retrieve in future interact sessions as well.
+Same as the interact_session_state, the interact setting state can be used in any type including string, array, dictionary, etc.

+??? example "Set Sample Value to interact_setting_state"
+    ``` py
+    self._context.interact_setting_state = {"show_possible_moves":True}
+    ```

+Note: Remember to check the value of interact_setting_state in the init function of the challenge class to initialize the challenge based on the previous user setting state stored before.

 ## `StageChallenge`